Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: Introduction

 Computing expectations of the complete-data log-likelihood, needed for executing an EM algorithm, can be challenging, especially if the complete-data were generated by a continuous-time stochastic process.
-When complete data are generated by a finite state-space continuous-time Markov chain (CTMC), these expectations can be computed efficiently \citep{Lange1995gradientEM, Holmes2002EMseqAlign}.
+When the complete data are generated by a finite state-space CTMC, these expectations can be computed efficiently [\citet{Lange1995gradientEM,Holmes2002EMseqAlign}].
 Although the BDI process is also a CTMC, the infinite state-space of the process prohibits us from using these computationally efficient methods. \citet{Holmes2005EMindel} considers a BDI model with the immigration rate either zero or proportional to the birth rate.
-Under this restriction, the complete-data likelihood belongs to the exponential family, which means that the expected complete-data log-likelihood is a linear combination of expected sufficient statistics of the complete data. \citet{Holmes2005EMindel} computes these expectations of the sufficient statistics by numerically solving a system of coupled non-linear ordinary differential equations (ODEs).
-For this restricted immigration model and for the death-immigration model we develop a new computationally efficient method for computing the expected sufficient statistics.
-Our method combines ideas from \citet{Kendall1948} and \citet{Lange1982fft} and reduces computations of expected sufficient statistics to one-dimensional integration, a computational task that is much simpler than solving a system of nonlinear ODEs.
-We develop a similar integration method to compute the observed Fisher information matrix via \cite{Louis1982}'s formula.
-Moreover, for the death-immigration model and for \citet{Holmes2005EMindel}'s sequence alignment model, we derive the expectations of the complete-data sufficient statistics in closed form.
+Under this restriction, the complete-data likelihood belongs to the exponential family, which means that the complete-data log-likelihood is a linear function of sufficient statistics of the complete data.
+Making further stringent assumptions about the initial state of the process, \citet{Holmes2005EMindel} computes expectations of these sufficient statistics by numerically solving a system of coupled nonlinear ordinary differential equations (ODEs).
+Working with this birth--death-restricted immigration (BDRI) model, but without any restrictions on the starting state of the process, we develop a new computationally efficient method for computing the expected sufficient statistics.
+Our method combines ideas from \citet{Kendall1948} and \citet{Lange1982fft} and reduces computations of the expected sufficient statistics to one-dimensional integration, a~computational task that is much simpler than solving a system of nonlinear ODEs.
+We develop a similar integration method to compute the observed Fisher information matrix via Louis' formula [\citet{Louis1982}] and use this matrix for calculation of confidence intervals and sets.
+In addition, when we have multiple BDRI trajectories observed, we allow the birth and death rates to be functions of trajectory-specific covariates.